-For many years, Quicken had a lock on the market but there is a lot of competition around now, and much of it is free.
-There are several versions of Quicken, and they range from around $40 up to around $165.
-The basic version allows you to track and pay bills, set up bill alerts, automatically import transactions, categorize spending, create a budget, and gives you your credit score.
+The basic version allows you to track and pay bills, set up bill alerts, automatically import transactions, categorize spending, create a budget, and generate your credit score.

 Why Switch to a Quicken Alternative?